 Please find the Results 2019 as well as interactive maps and graphs on our CCPI webpage.

 To implement the Paris Agreement, countries must raise their ambitions and enact concrete measures to make their individual contributions to the global goal.
 For the past 14 years, the Climate Change Performance Index (CCPI) has tracked countries’ efforts to combat climate change.
-The CCPI is an instrument designed to enhance transparency in international climate politics.
-Its aim is to put political and social pressure on those countries, which have, up until now, failed to take ambitious action on climate protection.
-It also aims to highlight those countries with best practice climate policies.
+The CCPI is an independent monitoring tool of countries' climate protection performance.
+It aims to enhance transparency in international climate politics and enables the comparability of climate protection efforts and progress made by individual countries.
 Based on standardised criteria, the index evaluates and compares the climate protection performance of 56 countries and the EU, which are together responsible for more than 90 percent of global greenhouse gas (GHG) emissions.

 As we approach the year 2020, when countries need to submit their amended national climate targets (revised Nationally Determined Contributions – NDCs), the CCPI aims to inform the process of raising climate ambition.
 For the CCPI 2018, we evaluated and revised the CCPI methodology to demonstrate existing measures more accurately and to encourage steps towards effective climate policy.
 Since last year’s edition, the CCPI is monitoring the development of all GHG emissions of the 56 countries and the EU that are assessed in the index.
 The index now is even better suited to measure how well countries are on track to meet the global goals of the Paris Agreement.
 It does this not only by comparing countries by their development and current status in the three categories “GHG Emissions”, “Renewable Energy” and “Energy Use”, but also on the Paris-compatibility of their current status and targets set for the future in each of these categories.
 With its globally unique policy section, the index also continues to evaluate countries' ambition and progress in the field of climate policy.